armory3d/armory_docs/README.md

 Please consider reading through this manual before purchasing preview.
 The main limitations are:

-- Use only the bundled Armory PBR node for materials.
-Node parser is currently being rewritten for more efficiency.
+- Limited material nodes support
-- No open world data streaming.
+- No open world data streaming
-- Minimal docs / API functionality out of the box.
+- Minimal docs / API functionality out of the box
-- Graphical effects require more tweaking.
+- Graphical effects require more tweaking
-- Limited Python / JS support.
+- Limited Python / JS support
-- Very few logic nodes implemented.
+- Very few logic nodes implemented
-- Likely breaking backward compatibility.
+- Likely breaking backward compatibility

 To reach the first release, all of these issues need to get resolved.